arduino/docs-content/content/micropython/01.basics/04.micropython-basics/micropython-basics.md

 ## Functions

-A function is a block of code, a sequence of instructions composed by several statements, which runs only when it is called.
+A function is a block of code, a sequence of instructions comprising several statements, that runs only when it is called.
 You can pass the information as parameters into a function.
 A function can have input arguments, and can also have output parameters.

-We can define our own functions, the most common way can be specified using the def keyword, inside the parentheses you can find the arguments if there are.
-Take a look to the example below:
+We can define our own functions.
+The most common way involves using the def keyword, inside the parentheses you can find the arguments if there are any.
+Consider the follpowing example:

 ```python
 def my_function():